-Given the high rate of IT project failures, it is no wonder that so many healthcare organi-
+Given the high rate of IT project failures, it is no wonder that so many healthcare organizations put off implementing a stronger EHR system to the last minute.

 At John Lynch & Associates, we do not see a new EHR implementation project as just an IT project.
-Rather, such an endeavor is clinical, executive, and granular at the same time.
+Rather, such an endeavor is clinical, executive, and granular at the same

 Implementing a new EHR system affects the workflows, daily responsibilities, and capabilities of your entire organization.
-That is precisely why we have created a thorough process for ensuring you get the greatest yield out of your EHR's amazing potential.
+That is precisely why we have created a thorough process for ensuring you get the greatest return out of your EHR's amazing potential.